😐Monthly costs for one person with rent: $3,232 in Santa Ana, CA versus $2,420 in Melbourne.

 Santa Ana, CA vs Melbourne: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Santa Ana, CA and Melbourne?
+What is the total cost difference between living in Santa Ana, CA and in Melbourne?

 Which city has better-paying jobs?

-On paper, Melbourne earns 43% less.
+On paper, salaries run 41% lower in Melbourne.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Santa Ana, CA and Melbourne?
+How do apartment prices compare in Santa Ana, CA and in Melbourne?

 What is the difference in childcare costs between Santa Ana, CA and Melbourne?